-If you retire with at least 15 years of creditable service, you may be eligible for the health insurance credit.
-This is a tax-free benefit that assists with health insurance premiums you pay for single coverage, excluding any portion of the premiums covering a spouse or dependents.
-Eligible employees include:
+If your employer offers the health insurance credit and you retire with at least 15 years of creditable service, you may be eligible for this tax-free benefit.
+The health insurance credit assists with health insurance premiums you pay for single coverage, excluding any portion of the premiums covering a spouse or dependents.